 Description

-This course and the following modules will equip you with practical resources and strategies for skillfully demonstrating therapeutic engagement using PACE.
-We'll also provide you with recording methods that will help you showcase your impactful work to Ofsted and other partner agencies.
+Throughout this course and the upcoming modules, you will acquire practical resources and strategies to effectively demonstrate therapeutic engagement using PACE.
+Additionally, we will provide you with recording methods that will enable you to highlight your impactful work to Ofsted and other partner agencies.

-Please ensure that the PACE Foundations course is completed beforehand.
+Please ensure that the PACE Mindsest course is completed beforehand.

 This course is part of the PACE suit.
 If you are looking for a course purely on Promoting Positive Behaviour and De-escalation, this one is more appropriate.